 - How to avoid feeling overwhelmed by decluttering

-- Simple method to downsize wardrobe
+- Simple method to downsize your wardrobe

-4. Eliminate Clutter Hot Spots
+5. Eliminate Clutter Hot Spots

-If there are certain places in your house, like your kitchen bench, your desk or bedside table for example, where you seem to always dump stuff instead of putting it in it’s proper place, it’s time to eliminate them now on the path to a clean home.
+If there are certain places in your house, like your kitchen bench, your desk or your bedside table for example, where you seem to always dump stuff instead of putting it in its proper place, it’s time to eliminate them now on the path to a clean home.

-5. Build Family Routines
+6. Build Family Routines

 Make sure the other adults in the household keep up with their fair share too.
 This may mean you need to have a conversation with your partner or whoever it is you share a home with.

 RELATED READING: HOW TO SIMPLIFY YOUR BEFORE SCHOOL ROUTINE

-6. Create New Habits
+7. Create New Habits

 New habits can drastically reduce your cleaning time if they are the right kind of habits!
 A great tip my mum gave me was to keep a glass squeegee, along with some shower cleaning spray and a cloth.
 After every shower, use the cleaning spray to remove excess water.

 Wiping down the oven after each use or adding toilet cleaner before you brush your teeth, then giving it a scrub with the toilet brush once you’re finished.

 A great read if you want more tips on building new habits is Atomic Habits by James Clear.
-It’s a very practical, no nonsense approach to creating good habits and breaking negative ones.
+It’s a very practical, no-nonsense approach to creating good habits and breaking negative ones.

-7. Clean As You Go
+8. Clean As You Go

-This can save loads of time, since not only do baking dishes come clean easier if they haven’t been sitting around, it will minimise cleaning time at the end of the meal when half the mess is already taken care of.
+This can save loads of time.
+Not only do baking dishes come clean easier if they haven’t been sitting around, but it will also minimise cleaning time at the end of the meal when half the mess is already taken care of.
 The rest you can pop into the dishwasher or finish washing by hand.

-This is something I have always done when I have the time.
-Meanwhile my husband is a use and deal with it later type of cook, so it’s pretty obvious who’s been in the kitchen.
+Meanwhile, my husband is a “use it and deal with it later” type of cook, so it’s pretty obvious who’s been in the kitchen.
 I can’t complain too much.
 It’s always nice to have someone cook for you!

 Want more ideas on how you can spend less time cleaning up?
 Check out these genius cleaning hacks